 Bass anglers have, at times, been known to remove the silicone or rubber skirt from a spinnerbait and replace it with a tube.

 Tubes can also be rigged weightless and worked across the top of weed beds or fished just below the surface in the same manner as a soft jerkbait.

 The latest craze in tubes involves pitching and flipping the larger 4- and 5-inch versions in heavy cover.
-Several manufacturers offer large flippin' tubes with a solid plastic head to accommodate Texas and Carolina rigging or for threading onto a jig head.
+In addition, several manufacturers offer large flippin' tubes with a solid plastic head to accommodate Texas and Carolina rigging or for threading onto a jig head.

 While very effective at attracting strikes, many anglers complain about missing bites and losing fish on Texas-rigged tubes.
-The large amount of plastic tends to "ball up" in the bend of the hook, preventing the hook point from fully penetrating the plastic.
+A large amount of plastic tends to "ball up" in the bend of the hook, preventing the hook point from fully penetrating the plastic.
 To address this problem, Oldham Lures recently designed a heavy-duty tube lure jig head that features a fiber weed guard and a Gamakatsu flippin' hook.
 When rigged, the jig head is concealed inside the body of the tube.
-The quality hook enables anglers to use heavy line in combination with their jig rod when flipping tubes to heavy cover.
-Oldham's new flippin' jig head is fitted with the screwlock attachment and is perfect for flipping tubes and other types of soft plastics in grass.
+The quality hook enables anglers to use heavy lines with their jig rod when flipping tubes to heavy cover.
+Oldham's new flippin' jig head is fitted with the screw-lock attachment and is perfect for flipping tubes and other types of soft plastics in the grass.

 The fiber weed guard on these jig heads can be customized for every situation.
 When flipping heavy cover such as brush or standing timber, the fibers of the weed guard can be spread out in a fan or V-shape.
 A good bit of the weed guard can be removed when fishing weed beds or sparse cover.

 Tubes have an application to fit almost any fishing situation.
 With virtually unlimited rigging and presentation options, they deserve a top-shelf location in every bass angler's tackle box.